uniloftsky/spring5-freelance-delivery-service/README.md

 ## Getting Started

 Freelance delivery API is a Spring Boot application built using Maven.
-You can build a jar file and run it from the command line:
+You can build a jar file and run it from the command line (JDK 11 is required):

 ```bash
 git clone https://github.com/uniloftsky/spring5-freelance-delivery-service